Conjugacies of model sets: Abstract

 \section{Abstract}

-Let $M$ be a model set meeting two simple conditions: (1) the internal space $H$ is a product of $\R^n$ and a finite group, and (2) the window $W$ is a finite union of disjoint polyhedra.
-Then any point pattern with finite local complexity (FLC) that is topologically conjugate to $M$ is mutually locally derivable (MLD) to a model set $M'$ that has the same internal group and window as $M$, but has a different projection from $H \times \R^d$ to $\R^d$.
+Let $M$ be a model set meeting two simple conditions: (1) the internal group $H$ is $\R^n$ (or a product of $\R^n$ and a finite group) and (2) the window $W$ is a finite union of disjoint polyhedra.
+Then any Delone set with finite local complexity (FLC) that is topologically conjugate to $M$ is mutually locally derivable (MLD) to a model set $M'$ that has the same internal group and window as $M$, but has a different projection from $H \times \R^d$ to $\R^d$.
 In cohomological terms, this means that the group $H^1_{an}(M,\R)$ of asymptotically negligible classes has dimension $n$.
 We also exhibit a counterexample when the second hypothesis is removed, constructing two topologically conjugate FLC Delone sets, one a model set and the other not even a Meyer set.